No Surprises: Music video

-The music video for "No Surprises" consists of a single close-up shot of Yorke inside an astronaut-style helmet.
+The music video for "No Surprises" consists of a single close-up shot of Yorke inside a helmet.
 The lyrics slowly scroll upwards, reflected in the helmet.
 After the first verse, the helmet begins to fill with water.
 Yorke continues singing as he attempts to lift his head above the rising water.
-Once the helmet completely fills, Yorke is motionless for over a minute, after which the water is released and he resumes singing.The music video was directed by Grant Gee and was shot on November 28, 1997.
+Once the helmet completely fills, Yorke is motionless for over a minute, after which the water is released and he resumes singing.The music video was directed by Grant Gee and was shot on 28 November 1997.
 Initially, Radiohead and their record label, Parlophone, planned to film music videos for each track on OK Computer.
 Gee pitched concepts for "No Surprises" and "Fitter Happier".
 His initial concept for "No Surprises", which Gee later described as "some kind of sparkly music-box themed performance-based nonsense", was rejected.
 His "Fitter Happier" concept was abandoned when Parlophone decided to shoot videos only for the singles.

 Six months later, after Gee had been filming Radiohead for the documentary Meeting People Is Easy, Parlophone wanted a music video for "No Surprises" and asked Gee to pitch another concept.
 Gee listened to the song while studying a still image of the astronaut character David Bowman in the 1968 science fiction film 2001: A Space Odyssey, and wondered if he could make a music video comprising a close-up of a man in a helmet.
 He was also inspired by childhood memories of underwater escape acts and alien characters in the television series UFO with helmets full of liquid.
 He fixated on the lyric "a job that slowly kills you", and conceived a real-time video that would convey the feeling of "murderous seconds".

 The crew hired a special effects company to create a perspex helmet, into which water could be slowly pumped and would allow Yorke to release the water in an emergency.
 To reduce the time for which Yorke had to hold his breath, the crew sped up part of the song, doubled the camera speed from 25 to 50 frames per second to match, and then decelerated both the song and frame rate after the water drained, keeping Yorke's vocals in synchronisation.
-Although Yorke had demonstrated that he could hold his breath for over a minute in stress-free conditions, under the shooting conditions he found it difficult to hold his breath for more than ten seconds before draining the water.
+Although Yorke had demonstrated that he could hold his breath for over a minute in stress-free conditions, when shooting he found it difficult to hold his breath for more than ten seconds before draining the water.
 According to Gee, "The day turned into a horror show ...
 [It was] repeated torture."
 Footage of the shoot appears in Meeting People is Easy, with Yorke becoming increasingly frustrated.
-After many failed takes, with coaching from the assistant director, Yorke was eventually able to complete a take.
+After many failed attempts, with coaching from the assistant director, Yorke eventually completed a take.

-No Surprises/Running from Demons

-No Surprises/Running from Demons is the fourth extended play (EP) by Radiohead, released in December 1997.
-The EP was aimed at the Japanese market to promote the band's Japan tour of January 1998.